peacekeeper6/tri3teambigmac/feature.md

 * Because the club is operating now with lots of members, new club officers have been appointed
 * They have been added to the about us page as well as the announcements page
 * New updates include club meetings and discord servers that we will use for mass communication

+### Week 10 Project Owner Meeting Notes
+* Incorporate ways for the users to have fun --> games, quizzes, etc
+* Clean up overall website so that each page within the site has similar layouts, colors, and themes.